PS Decoy

-PS Decoy is a privately owned paddle steamer, believed to be the only sea-going paddle steamer in the Southern Hemisphere.
+PS Decoy is a privately owned paddle steamer.
 Built in 1986 in Fremantle, Decoy is a replica of the original paddle steamer that operated on the Swan River in the 1870s.
 She was used in the filming of the television mini-series Cloudstreet, which was based on Tim Winton's novel.

 History

-Decoy was built by Australian Ship Building Industries in Fremantle in 1986, a replica of the original paddle steamer that operated on the Swan River in the 1870s.
-Chas Cox purchased Decoy in 1990s and upgraded the vessel.
+The Decoy was built by Australian Ship Building Industries in Fremantle in 1986, a replica of the original paddle steamer that operated on the Swan River in the 1870s.
+Chas Cox purchased Decoy in the 1990s and upgraded the vessel.
+He put it up for sale for $1.85 million in 2011 and it was relaunched by Western Australian owners in 2015.
+The vessel was significantly refurbished in 2024 under the stewardship of a Western Australian family, and is available for private charters and events.

 Engines

 Decoy is powered by a 1905 Ransome Sims and Jefferies twin cylinder steam engine, which was salvaged and restored from Bunnings engineering workshops in Manjimup.
 The engine was totally rebuilt in 1986 with a new oil fired burner and maxitherm boiler fitted.

 Service

-As of 2011 Decoy is used mainly for weddings and corporate events, operating on the Swan River.
+Holding a place dear in the hearts of all Western Australians and visitors alike, the Fremantle registered paddle steamer is berthed at the Mends Street Jetty in South Perth.
+Visitors to the Perth Zoo are likely to see the vessel as they make their way from the jetty.
+Swan River cruises take the form of private charter, being corporate and private functions (Christmas parties, staff parties, birthday parties, memorial services), weddings and publicly ticketed events.
+Sunday afternoon jazz - and other styles of music - cruises have long been a part of Perth culture which continues to this day.

+Operation of the vessel is conducted without the support of public funds and charitable donations, hence relies on revenue from private hire to keep the vessel in operation.